ryannewman2828/Documented-Learning/Design Patterns/README.md

     A program that reads, prints and evaluates a mathematical expression in postfix expression using Java and The Interpreter Design Pattern
 * Iterator Pattern: Linked List<br>
     An Implementation of a simple linked list using Java and The Iterator Design Pattern
+* Memento Pattern: Calculator with History Function<br>
+    An Implementation of a simple calculator that keeps tracks of its previous calculation written in Java and programmed with the Memento Design Pattern
 * Model-View-Controller Pattern: Graphics Demonstration A simple demonstration of the JFrame and JPanel in Java making use of the Model-View-Controller Design Pattern<br>
 * Observer Pattern: Conway's Game of Life<br>